stucchio/Homepage/content/assorted_links_dec_21_2015.md

 [Why the US Government must lose Cryptowars 2.0](http://m.csmonitor.com/World/Passcode/2015/0723/Opinion-Why-the-US-government-must-lose-cryptowars-2.0)

+## Computer science and Statistics

+[Probabilistic Integration](http://andrewgelman.com/wp-content/uploads/2015/12/1512.00933.pdf) - a really nice paper describing a new way of doing numerical integration.
+In fact, the whole site [www.probabilistic-numerics.org](www.probabilistic-numerics.org) is very interesting.

+[Registered Reports at the Royal Society](https://blogs.royalsociety.org/publishing/registered-reports/) - submit a paper based on methodology, it's accepted on that basis, and then published whether the result is true or false.
+Woot!

 [OpenAI should hold off on choosing tactics](http://conceptspacecartography.com/openai-should-hold-off-on-choosing-tactics/) and [Should AI be Open](http://slatestarcodex.com/2015/12/17/should-ai-be-open/).
 The more Hansonian view of OpenAI is that it is little more than PR for Musk/Altman/etc - a way of signaling their virtue and forward thinkingness to the world.
 Of course if it were just PR, I wouldn't expect involvement by Peter Thiel or some of the others.
 So I don't know what to make of it.

-## Computer science and Statistics

-[Probabilistic Integration](http://andrewgelman.com/wp-content/uploads/2015/12/1512.00933.pdf) - a really nice paper describing a new way of doing numerical integration.

-[Registered Reports at the Royal Society](https://blogs.royalsociety.org/publishing/registered-reports/) - submit a paper based on methodology, it's accepted on that basis, and then published whether the result is true or false.
-Woot!
+An old discussion of [Bayesian Numerical Analysis](http://www.probabilistic-numerics.org/assets/pdf/Diaconis_1988.pdf).

+[Multidimensional variation for quasi-Monte Carlo](http://finmath.stanford.edu/~owen/reports/ktfang.pdf), a nice paper that I'm working through to understand variation and quasi-monte carlo techniques.
+So far I've been having great success using QMC to speed up some very slow integrals I deal with.

 ## Economics and Social Science